kaczmarj/HIPPO/README.md

 # How to use HIPPO

 HIPPO is meant for weakly-supervised, multiple instance learning models in computational pathology.
-Before you use HIPPO, you should have your WSIs patched and embedded, and you have have a trained attention-based multiple instance learning (ABMIL) model.
+Before you use HIPPO, you need patch embeddings, and and a trained attention-based multiple instance learning (ABMIL) model.
 Below, we briefly describe how to go from whole slide images (WSIs) to a trained ABMIL model.

 We also made available models for metastasis detection, trained on CAMELYON16.
 Please see the following HuggingFace repositories for metastasis detection models trained using different encoders:
 - UNI: https://huggingface.co/kaczmarj/metastasis-abmil-128um-uni